Red bird looking at camera against a white background

 About the Author

 Michelle Hawley is an experienced journalist who specializes in reporting on the impact of technology on society.
-As a senior editor at Simpler Media Group and a reporter for CMSWire and Reworked, she provides in-depth coverage of a range of important topics including employee experience, leadership, customer experience, marketing and more.
-With an MFA in creative writing and background in inbound marketing, she offers unique insights on the topics of leadership, customer experience, marketing and employee experience.
-Michelle previously contributed to publications like The Press Enterprise and The Ladders.
-She currently resides in Pennsylvania with her two dogs.
+As editorial director at Simpler Media Group, she oversees the day-to-day operations of VKTR, covering the world of enterprise AI and managing a network of contributing writers.
+She's also the host of CMSWire's CMO Circle and co-host of CMSWire's CX Decoded.
+With an MFA in creative writing and background in both news and marketing, she offers unique insights on the topics of tech disruption, corporate responsibility, changing AI legislation and more.
+She currently resides in Pennsylvania with her husband and two dogs.
+Connect with Michelle Hawley: